LispCookbook/cl-cookbook/performance.md

 much slower than trivial functions.
 The performance cost becomes a burden especially when the flexibility is not needed.

-Package [`inlined-generic-function`][inlined-generic-function] provides
-functions to convert generic functions to static dispatch, moving dispatch cost to compile-time.
+The package [`inlined-generic-function`][inlined-generic-function] provides functions to convert generic functions to static dispatch, moving the dispatch cost to compile-time.
 You just need to define generic function as a `inlined-generic-function`.